LIVE • 20 FREE CALCULATORS

 The formula is: Break-Even ROAS = 1 ÷ Gross Margin.
 If your gross margin is 40%, your break-even ROAS is 1 ÷ 0.40 = 2.5x.
 Any ROAS above 2.5x means profit; anything below means loss.
 If your gross margin is only 25%, your break-even ROAS is 4x, now that "impressive" 4x ROAS is just breaking even.

-Good ROAS for Meta Ads in India
+Good ROAS for Meta Ads in the US

 Use our Break-Even ROAS Calculator to find your exact floor.
 Enter your product price and COGS, and it instantly tells you the minimum ROAS you need, so you can set Meta's Target ROAS bidding strategy with confidence.

-Meta Ads Budgeting Strategies for India
+Meta Ads Budgeting Strategies for the US

-Budget Allocation Tips for Indian Meta Advertisers
+Budget Allocation Tips for US Meta Advertisers

 • Allocate 70% of budget to your best-performing ad sets.
 Don't spread thin across 10 campaigns.